opencog/docker/indigo/README.md

 ## Version D: Hard reality
 The misery documented above points us in only one direction.
-Its not a pretty one... its conceptually icky and not a good software design.
+Its not a pretty one... its not `docker compose` and its conceptually icky and not a good software design.
+However, its the only solution that works:
-However, its the only solution that works: Stick all of OpenCog (specifically, the CogServer) into the same Docker container with ROS.
+Stick all of OpenCog (specifically, the CogServer) into the same Docker container with ROS.
 That will be one giant bloated container.
 But that's what the school of hard knocks teaches you.